Air Canada operated the Sydney - Toronto flight with Boeing 787-9, on April 27 (record flight)

 In 2012, Air Canada operated regular flights on the Vancouver-Sydney route.
 The distance between the 2 metropolises is 12.484 miles (7.776 miles).
 At the time, this was the longest route in Air Canada's portfolio.

 Later, Air Canada took an extra step and started flying directly from Vancouver to Melbourne, another Australian city.
-The Vancouver - Melbourne journey stretched the distance of 13.183 km (8.192 miles), being one of the longest 20 flights in the world.
+The Vancouver - Melbourne journey stretched the distance 13.183 km (8.192 miles), being one of the longest 20 flights in the world.

 With the COVID-19 pandemic, Air Canada has suspended many of these routes.
 For example, regular service from Vancouver to Melbourne has been suspended as of March 30, 2020.
 It will most likely resume on November 27, with the new 2020-2021 winter season.
-Similarly, the Toronto - Hong Kong route has been temporarily suspended from March 2 to June 23, 2020.
+Similarly, the Toronto - Hong Kong route was temporarily suspended from March 2 to June 23, 2020.

 The Sydney - Toronto route is not part of the Canadian operator 's regular schedule, so it does not compete directly with its other services.
 However, the 15.552-kilometer (9.812-mile) flight is truly worthy of the Book of Records.